Sessional GPs (salaried & locum)

 - training and events, many of which attract CPD

 - newsletters, including those aimed specifically at sessional GPs

-- invitations to attend locality Division meetings which provide the opportunity to meet with GP colleagues and discuss matters that are relevant to individual localities.
+- invitations to attend locality Locality meetings which provide the opportunity to meet with GP colleagues and discuss matters that are relevant to individual localities.

 - email alerts and other important updates.

 YORLMC recognises the diversity of contracts held by GPs and is aware of the importance of ensuring that a wide cross-section of GPs are represented and there are seats on each Branch of YORLMC to which salaried and locum GPs can be elected: